-Already the home of a thriving Jewish community in the 14th and 15th centuries, Zfat became the cradle of Jewish mysticism (Kabbalah) in the 16th century.
-Sixteenth century Safed was also the home of Rabbi Joseph Caro, who wrote the most influential work of Jewish law – the Shulchan Arukh.
+Already the home of a thriving Jewish community in the 14th and 15th centuries, Zefat became the cradle of Jewish mysticism (Kabbalah) in the 16th century.
+Sixteenth-century Safed was also the home of Rabbi Joseph Caro, who wrote the most influential work of Jewish law – the Shulchan Arukh.

-If you get the opportunity to spend Shabbat in Safed it can be a deeply moving experience – try the services at different synagogues.
+If you get the opportunity to spend Shabbat in Zefat it can be a deeply moving experience – try the services at different synagogues.

 Safed was the scene of fighting in the War of Independence due to its strategic position in the Upper Galilee.

-Most of the alleys are wheelchair accessible (this is a town); but, please note that some of the inclines in Safed are very steep and the surface isn’t always great.
+Most of the alleys are wheelchair-accessible (this is a city).
+However, please note that some of the inclines in Safed are very steep and many of the surfaces aren’t always great.

 Getting to Zefat (Safed)

-Zfat can be reached by taking Route 89 west from the Elifelet Junction on Route 90 or through the town of Rosh Pina also just off of Route 90.
-The best access point for the Jewish Quarter and Artists’ Colony is in the Beit Yosef and Arlozorov St. junction.
-Safad is also accessible by public transportation – Please consult the bus service for schedules and stations.
+Zefat can be reached by taking Route 89 west from the Elifelet Junction on Route 90 or through the town of Rosh Pina also just off of Route 90.
+The best access point for the Jewish Quarter and Artists’ Colony is in the Beit Yosef and Arlozorov Steet junction.
+Zefat is also accessible by public transportation – Please consult the bus service for schedules and stations.